decred/dcrdex/docs/wiki/Home.md

 Also have a look at the [README](https://github.com/decred/dcrdex/blob/master/README.md) and the [spec](https://github.com/decred/dcrdex/blob/master/spec/README.mediawiki).

+## Usage

+To get started using DCRDEX, see the [Client Installation and Configuration](https://github.com/decred/dcrdex/wiki/Client-Installation-and-Configuration) page.

 ## Contribute changes to the wiki

 The following instructions assume that you have already forked **dcrdex**.